RandomVertebrate/console-audioSpectra/README.md

 # console-audioSpectra
-Printing spectral histograms of incoming audio to console, and basic pitch detection and chord guessing algorithms.
+- Printing spectral histograms of incoming audio to console
-Started as an excuse to learn and implement the (simplest version of the) FFT.
+- Basic pitch detection and chord guessing algorithms Started as an excuse to learn and implement the (simplest version of the) FFT.
 Uses SDL2 to record audio and performs FFT on it.
-Then interprets and/or visualizes FFT results in hopefully interesting ways.
+Then interprets and/or visualizes FFT results.

 **VISUALIZER OPTIONS**